 Symptoms of Influenza

 In Influenza, Symptoms usually subside in 5-7 days.
-Pneumonias are a common complication.
+Pneumonia are a common complication.
 Infection of the heart (Myocarditis) and pericardium (Pericarditis) may occur.
-The central nervous system (CNS) can also be affected giving rise to encephalitis (inflammation of the brain), transverse myelitis (acute lower limb paralysis).
+The central nervous system (CNS) can also be affected giving rise to encephalitis (inflammation of the brain), transverse myelitis (acute lower-limb paralysis).

 Influenza Fever Symptoms –